ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     Note that the client instance needs to ensure that the parameters for the incoming request match those that it is expecting from the session created in (1).
-The client instance also needs to be prepared for the end-user never being returned to the client instance and handle time outs appropriately.
+The client instance also needs to be prepared for the end-user never being returned to the client instance and handle timeouts appropriately.

 8. The client instance loads the continuation information from (3) and sends the interaction reference from (7) in a request to